PROPOSED ENERGY PROJECTS

 Hawaiian Electric is required by the PUC to competitively bid for the new renewable energy power production it intends to buy and sell to its customers.
 In February 2018 and August 2019, Hawaiian Electric issued Stage 1 and Stage 2 competitive solicitations for new renewable energy generation projects on O‘ahu, Maui, and Hawai‘i Island.
 Stage 1 produced eight utility-scale solar photovoltaic (PV) plus storage projects.
 In August 2019, Hawaiian Electric issued Stage 2 of its competitive solicitation for new renewable energy generation and stand-alone energy storage projects on O‘ahu, Maui, and Hawai‘i Island.
 Stage 2 produced to date nine utility-scale solar PV plus storage projects and three utility-scale stand-alone storage projects.

 The Hawaiian Electric Stage 3 Procurement was approved by the PUC in 2022.
-Hawaiian Electric is currently undergoing competitive project selection with project selections anticipated in October 2023.
+Hawaiian Electric is currently underwent competitive project selection and project selection were released in 2023.
 Projects selected in this process will require PUC PPA approval.

 Hawaii Ocean